-Here, Diversified’s top recruiters and managers offer some valuable advice to help you get through that interview with flying colours.
+Here, DSS’s top Recruitment Specialists and Managers offer some valuable advice to help you get through that interview with flying colours.

 The Top 5 Tips for Interviewees

 - Be Prepared – It’s important to be confident and prepared as soon as you sit down.

 - Have a copy of your resume, cover letter, and three working references available in case you’re asked for them.

 - Do some research on the company you’re interviewing with (check out their website).

 - Arrive on Time – Arriving late makes for a terrible first impression.